Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 ### Session Tracking

 Events triggered within 30 minutes of each other are counted towards the current session.
  The time of the first event marks the start time of a session and the last event triggered marks the end time of a session.
-You can change the session timeout window via the SDK configuration option field sessionTimeout.
+  You can change the session timeout window via the SDK configuration option field `sessionTimeout`.

 #### Getting the Session ID